chriswegmann/drone_steering/README.md

 ![Gesture model](https://drone-steering.azurewebsites.net/images/gesture_model.png)

 We are currently evaluating the best approach for a gesture model.
 For simplicity we assume a maximum duration of two seconds for a gesture, with time steps of 0.05 seconds.
 Our initial idea is that the model input for a given point in time is an ordered set of 40 positions covering the last two seconds.
 The subsequent input would again be a set of 40 positions, with the oldest dropped and a new position added as the first.
-We thus 'outsource' the memory to the part where data is generated.
-Schematically, this looks as follows:
+We thus outsource the 'rembering across time' from the model to the part of the application where data is generated.
+Schematically, this looks as follows (with the gray positions being the ones sent together as an input):

 ![Gesture model](https://drone-steering.azurewebsites.net/images/gesture_model_data.png)